Exchange study at Howest

 University Insurance Policy incoming students

-All incoming students need to arrange themselves sufficient health, medical and travel assistance insurance, including repatriation of corps.
-More information
+However, this insurance does NOT cover all risks, such as activities during PRIVATE time of the exchange period.
+Hence, all incoming students need to arrange themselves sufficient health, medical and travel assistance insurance, including repatriation of corpse.

 A BUDDY for every International Student!